The Family Advocacy Program (FAP) is a program to enhance the 509th Bomb Wing mission readiness by working to strengthen relationships.

 24/7 Hotline Number (660) 324-4752

 Reporting Options Restricted Reporting: A restricted report is a CONFIDENTIAL report of domestic abuse.
-The report allows a victim to receive medical treatment and advocacy services without notice to the victim’s or alleged offender’s commanders or law enforcement.
+The report allows a victim to receive medical treatment, supportive counseling and advocacy services without notice to the victim’s or alleged offender’s commander or law enforcement.
 This disclosure of domestic abuse must be made to a victim advocate, Family Advocacy, Healthcare provider, or SARC.

-Unrestricted Reporting: Unrestricted reports include reports of domestic violence from any other source (i.e. Security Forces, Anonymous Reports, First Sergeants, etc.).
-An unrestricted report may trigger an investigation and involve legal services.
+Unrestricted Reporting: Unrestricted reports include reports of domestic abuse from any other source (i.e. Security Forces, Anonymous Reports, First Sergeants, etc.).
+An unrestricted report may trigger an investigation, notification to the Commander and involve legal services.

 The Family Advocacy clinician will need to meet with family members/intimate partners whether or not they were directly involved in the incident.
 A responsible adult must be available to watch your children (12 and younger) as the intake process is fairly lengthy and it can be difficult for children to wait in the clinic during this time.
 In addition, some of the issues discussed will be sensitive and are not always appropriate for children to hear.